Jets punter Edwards fixed bad habits after shaky rookie year

-FLORHAM PARK, N.J.
-(AP) — The moment the ball left his right hand, Lachlan Edwards cringed a little and then hoped it would at least reach his teammate.
+FLORHAM PARK, New Jersey (AP) — The moment the ball left his right hand, the New York Jets' Australian punter Lachlan Edwards cringed a little and then hoped it would at least reach his teammate.

 "I was watching it and it was an ugly ball," the Australian said with a big grin.
 "It wasn't a nice spiral, but it made it there."